ehmicky/log-process-errors/README.md

 If the documentation is unclear or has a typo, please click on the page's `Edit` button (pencil icon) and submit a correction.

-If you would like to fix a bug or add a new feature, please check our [guidelines](CONTRIBUTING.md).
+If you would like to help us fix a bug or add a new feature, please check our [guidelines](CONTRIBUTING.md).
 Pull requests are welcome!

 Thanks goes to our wonderful contributors: